-- (6) Alcoholic beverage establishments set forth in subsections (3) and (5) permitted to remain open to serve alcoholic beverages for on-premises consumption until 5:00 a.m. may continue to serve alcoholic beverages for on-premises consumption and, if the alcoholic beverage establishment is located on Ocean Drive between 5th Street and 15th Street, for consumption at the establishment's sidewalk cafe (i) until 7:00 a.m. on January 1 (New Year's Day) or, if January 1 is on a Sunday, until 7:00 a.m. on Monday if the day that is observed as a national holiday for New Year's Day is on Monday, and (ii) until 7:00 a.m. during certain major event days or weekends as may be designated by the city commission or as may be designated by the city manager following approval by the city commission, under the following conditions: - A. The police department and the code compliance department of the city must be notified by a letter, received no later than 15 business days prior to either: 1.
-January 1, or 2. the day on which alcohol sales are to be extended, stating that the alcoholic beverage establishment intends to serve alcoholic beverages for on-premises consumption and, if the alcoholic beverage establishment is located on Ocean Drive between 5th Street and 15th Street, for consumption at the establishment's sidewalk cafe until 7:00 a.m.: - B. If deemed reasonably necessary by the police chief, or the police chief's designee, offduty police officers must be provided at the alcoholic beverage establishment until 7:00 a.m.; - C. There are no pending city Code violations against the alcoholic beverage establishment and the alcoholic beverage establishment has not had more than one adjudicated city Code violation per year within the prior 24 months: notwithstanding the foregoing, the conditions in this subsection (6)C. may be waived by a four-sevenths vote of the city commission; - D. No delinquent or past due monies are owed to the city; - E. Outdoor entertainment or open-air entertainment is not allowed; - F. No violation of the city's noise ordinance shall be permitted; - G. No violation of the approved fire code occupancy load shall be permitted: - H. All required city permits and licenses are current; - I. The state license is current; and
+- (6) Alcoholic beverage establishments set forth in subsections (3) and (5) permitted to remain open to serve alcoholic beverages for on-premises consumption until 5:00 a.m. may continue to serve alcoholic beverages for on-premises consumption and, if the alcoholic beverage establishment is located on Ocean Drive between 5th Street and 15th Street, for consumption at the establishment's sidewalk cafe (i) until 7:00 a.m. on January 1 (New Year's Day) or, if January 1 is on a Sunday, until 7:00 a.m. on Monday if the day that is observed as a national holiday for New Year's Day is on Monday, and (ii) until 7:00 a.m. during certain major event days or weekends as may be designated by the city commission or as may be designated by the city manager following approval by the city commission, under the following conditions: - (a) The police department and the code compliance department of the city must be notified by a letter, received no later than 15 business days prior to either: (a) January 1, or (b) the day on which alcohol sales are to be extended, stating that the alcoholic beverage establishment intends to serve alcoholic beverages for onpremises consumption and, if the alcoholic beverage establishment is located on Ocean Drive between 5th Street and 15th Street, for consumption at the establishment's sidewalk cafe until 7:00 a.m.: - (b) If deemed reasonably necessary by the police chief, or the police chief's designee, off-duty police officers must be provided at the alcoholic beverage establishment until 7:00 a.m.; - (c) There are no pending City Code violations against the alcoholic beverage establishment: - (d) No delinquent or past due monies are owed to the city; - (e) Outdoor entertainment or open-air entertainment is not allowed;